Crawfish frog: Behavior

 Crawfish frogs are found primarily in association with prairie or grassland habitat, though they will also make use of pastures and overgrown fields.
 This species spends most of the year in association with a terrestrial crayfish burrow.
 L. areolatus spends a substantial amount of time active and above ground even on hot summer days, but they never stray far from their burrow which serves as an important retreat from predators, a vital source of water, an escape from grassland fires, and a means to get below the frost line during winter.
 Crawfish frogs feed opportunistically on insects and other small invertebrates that pass by their burrow.

 The crawfish frog breeds following mild, rainy weather in mid-March throughout most of its range (breeding occurs much earlier in the southern portion of its distribution).
 During this time, males seek out ephemeral ponds and wetlands that lack fish and begin calling.
 The low-frequency call may carry over a mile, drawing females in from the surrounding area.
-Once the females arrive, amplexus is likely take place and the females deposit up to 7,000 eggs at a time in large, globular masses.
+Once the females arrive, amplexus is likely to take place and the females deposit up to 7,000 eggs at a time in large, globular masses.
 The eggs hatch in an average of 12 days, and the tadpoles metamorphose into froglets within three or four months.
 The newly metamorphosed juvenile frogs must quickly seek out a crayfish burrow to occupy to avoid predation.
 Crawfish frogs become sexually mature at two to three years of age and may live up to seven years or more in the wild.

 Geographic range

-The crawfish frog is found in portions of central and southern United States, from Indiana west to Kansas, south to Texas, and east to Mississippi.
-This species is largely associated with former prairie regions where crawfish burrows are found, but with the effects of climate change along with urbanization, many populations have been extirpated.
+The crawfish frog is found in portions of central and southern United States, from Indiana west to Kansas, south to Texas, and east to Alabama.
+This species is largely associated with former prairie regions where crawfish burrows are found, but with the effects of habitat loss along with urbanization, many populations have been extirpated.

 In 2016 a sizable population was documented in Sumter County, Alabama.

 A new county record was added in 2017 in Perry County, Arkansas within the Ouachita Mountains.
 See Notes below.